 - Strengthening bones and joints

 - Improving hair quality

 - Helping weight loss

 Gelatin has beneficial health benefits, but it can be tricky to make.
 Gelatin needs hot water to dissolve completely.
 If the water is not hot, but lukewarm or cold, you end up with a clumpy substance forming a gelatinous blob.
 It also needs to be ‘bloomed’ to be used in certain recipes.

 Collagen peptides is gelatin broken down into smaller collagen protein peptides through the introduction of enzymes in a process called ‘cleaving’.
 These smaller peptides dissolve easily and may be mixed with water, smoothies, shakes, coffee, and other recipes.
 Find some of our delicious recipes here.

 Collagen peptides possess all the important amino acids that gelatin does for proper collagen function and overall health.
 They may promote healthy, youthful skin, gut health, strong hair and skin, joint health, and overall health.
 They are also incredibly convenient and simple to use.

 Often collagen peptides are referred to as hydrolysed collagen or collagen hydrolysate.

 How to Boost Collagen Production

-- Get your recommended daily serving of vitamin C through vitamin C rich foods, such as citrus, kiwis, and kale, and supplementation.
+- Get your recommended daily serving of vitamin C through vitamin C rich foods.

 - Eat clean protein such as grass-fed beef, free-range poultry, and organ meats.